CobraUltimate/ComputerGraphics/practice_four_animation/README.md

+This practice needs the ffmpeg linux package.
+You can install it with the following command: apt-get install ffmpeg

 You can download a statue of Liberty test model in this link https://drive.google.com/file/d/1XV3Lh00eEVkm0UWYZ_MCcxyDjGxeldjo/view

 The program animation must be called with the following arguments: